hugo-bec/Triangulation_Particules/README.md

-# Neighborhood research using Delaunay tetrahedralization
+# Neighborhood research using Delaunay tetrahedralization (CPU only parallelizable)

 ![3D Vizualizer](tetra_aggregation_title.png)

-This project consisted in experimenting methods of finding the nearest points using Delaunay tetrahedralization.
+This project consisted in experimenting methods of finding the nearest points using Delaunay tetrahedralization on CPU.
 The different methods are tested with a simulation of Diffusion-limited aggregation and a simulation of 3D Boids.
 This project need Visual Studio 2022 to run.